 - Each mature tree sequesters an average of 22 kgs. of CO2 annually

 • Our coastal clean-up in different countries helps to fight against human impact.

 - River, beach, coastal pollution is a threat to biodiversity

 - Over 3 billion people depend on the ocean for sustenance

-In line with our desire to meet society´s need for technological advancement, we want to motivate and expose students of all genders and backgrounds to the benefits of science, technology, engineering, and mathematics (STEM).
+In line with our desire to meet society's need for technological advancement, we want to motivate and support students of all genders and backgrounds to consider the study of science, technology, engineering and mathematics (STEM).

 1) Minecraft Education: Teaching young students about the importance of sustainable energy through the famous Microsoft Game.